ZhengZhenyu/terracotta_doc/index.rst

-**TerraCotta** is a **Dynamic Resource Consolidation** of instances in Openstack Clouds. **TerraCotta** is with reference to **Neat** programed by Anton Beloglazov in his Ph.D thesis "Energy-Efficient Management of Virtual Machines in Data Centers for Cloud Computing".
-TerraCotta reconstracted and enhanced **Neat**'s source code in order to comply with OpenStack's standards and made more practical in futrue production environment usage.
+**TerraCotta** is a **Dynamic Resource Consolidation** of instances in Openstack Clouds. **TerraCotta** is with reference to **Neat** programed by Anton Beloglazov in his Ph.D thesis "Energy-Efficient Management of Virtual Machines in Data Centers for Cloud Computing". **TerraCotta** rewrote, reconstracted and enhanced **Neat**'s source code in order to comply with OpenStack's standards and be more practical in futrue production environment usage.

+The major objective of **TerraCotta** is to improve the utilization of physical resources and reduce energy consumption by re-allocating instances using live migration according to their real-time resource demand and switching idle hosts to sleep mode[1].

 .. image:: ./images/terracotta_overview.png
    :align: center